Translate

 It started its operational flying back in 1973 when it was ordered and delivered to Air Pacific as

-DQ-FBV, later to the ETPS but sadly soon after this photo, was found to have corrosion leading to it being scrapped; the cockpit was saved and now resides at the Bournemouth Aviation Museum.
+DQ-FBV, later to the ETPS, but sadly soon after this photo, was found to have corrosion, leading to its scrapping; the cockpit was saved and now resides at the Bournemouth Aviation Museum.

-ZJ647 Alpha Jet ex 98+71 GAF, in total 12 arrived from storage at Furstenfeldbruck in Germany, 6 airframes were initially non-flying, two were destined for the Test and evaluation facility at DERA Llanbedr, seen here one of the four early flying examples still in
+ZJ647 Alpha Jet ex 98+71 German Air Force, in total 12 arrived from storage at Furstenfeldbruck in Germany, 6 airframes were initially non-flying, two were destined for the Test and evaluation facility at DERA Llanbedr, seen here, one of the four early flying examples still in

 a GAF colour scheme.

-XW175 VAAC Harrier is the only fly-by-wire Harrier.
+XW175 VAAC Harrier was the only fly-by-wire Harrier.

-XW175 Harrier was quite an impressive aircraft; not only flyby wire, it was the longest-serving Harrier, 1969 through to 2008, forty years of service and the last fixed-wing aircraft to take off from HMS Invincible.
+The XW175 Harrier was a remarkably impressive aircraft; not only was it fly-by-wire, but it was also the longest-serving Harrier, in service from 1969 to 2008, spanning forty years.
+It was the last fixed-wing aircraft to take off from HMS Invincible

 It was stripped of its American technology at the end of its service, returning it to a Harrier T.4A.